 Display only field that defaults to the total quantity in the transaction.
 When you enter the pass and fail quantity the quantity tested will be updated to be the total of the two.

 Quantity Passed

 Enter the quantity that passed.
-Cannot exceed the quantity of the transaction and if you enter a quantity greater than that you will receive this error:
+Cannot exceed the quantity of the transaction and if you enter a quantity greater than that you will receive this error: "Pass qty more than inventory qty."

 Quantity Failed